walterzhu29/a-stack-base-vm/README.md

 3 4 ADD
 ```

-It has 3 pieces, data 3, data 4, primitive operation ADD
+It has 3 pieces, data 3, data 4, primitive operation ADD, SUB, MUL, DIV

+## Concepts

+### lexing
+The action of read string from source file, and break it up into tokens.